fahim-ahmed05/prothom-alo-epaper/README.md

-# 📰 Prothom Alo ePaper → PDF Generator
+# 📰 Prothom Alo ePaper to PDF Generator

 This tool automatically downloads the **Prothom Alo ePaper** high-resolution pages and generates a clean, ordered **PDF**.